Building the go-to destination for kids shows, games, and so much more

 Designing for 32 countries

-Building a global product comes with its own unique set of challenges: uniting stakeholders worldwide, agreeing on a shared vision, ensuring functionality in all countries, and localizing each version culturally and linguistically.
+Building a global product poses challenges: uniting stakeholders worldwide, agreeing on a shared vision, ensuring functionality in all countries, and localizing each version culturally and linguistically.
 Phew, it's a lot.

 Cartoon